shreyansh26/optimizing-qwen3-asr-inference/docs/benchmarking-guide.md

 1. Run the focused unit tests for the changed patch.
 2. Run the CPU max-seqlen helper if attention metadata changed.
 3. Run the CPU metadata-pack helper if chunking or valid-row packing changed.
-4. Run the prefix or suffix helper for the modified graph cache.
+4. Run the frontend or transformer helper for the modified graph cache.
 5. Run the combined helper when either graph's interface or concurrency changes.
 6. Run the four-command end-to-end matrix and inspect both analyzer tables.
 7. Capture Nsight only when kernel order or unexplained latency needs tracing.